corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Changes

 No gameplay changes.

-## Compatibility

-This mod replaces several default planet classes, where the only change is to set `uses_alternative_skies_for_moons = yes`.
+This mod updates several of the default planet classes, where the only change is to set `uses_alternative_skies_for_moons = yes`.

 * Desert (`pc_desert`)
 * Tropical (`pc_tropical`)